James Carroll (Maryland politician)

-James Carroll (December 2, 1791 – January 16, 1873) was a Maryland politician and director of the Baltimore & Ohio Railroad and the Chesapeake & Ohio Canal Company.
+James Carroll (December 2, 1791 – January 16, 1873) was a Maryland politician and director of the Baltimore and Ohio Railroad and the Chesapeake & Ohio Canal Company.

 Early life

-James Carroll was born in Baltimore, Maryland on December 2, 1791.
+Carroll was born in Baltimore, Maryland, on December 2, 1791.
 He graduated from St. Mary's College in Baltimore in 1808.
 Carroll studied law, but did not practice.
 He settled on a farm on the West River, but later moved back to Baltimore.
 His reputation was improved when he became judge of the orphans' court and a trustee of the poor.
-He served as a director of the Baltimore & Ohio Railroad and the Chesapeake & Ohio Canal Company.
+He served as a director of the Baltimore and Ohio Railroad and the Chesapeake and Ohio Canal.

 Career

 Carroll was elected a Democrat to the Twenty-Sixth United States Congress to represent Maryland's Fourth District.
 He took seat in 1839, but had lost re-election and left in 1841.
 Carroll ran for Governor of Maryland in 1844, winning his party's nomination, but lost in the general election to Whig Thomas G. Pratt by a margin of a mere 548 votes.